Nana-KJ/FSJD_Project6/CAPSTONE/README.md

 # Medicare
-eHealthcareMedicare: A dynamic and responsive e-healthcare web application for ordering medicines of different categories.
+e-Healthcare_Medicare: This is a responsive e-healthcare web application for ordering medicines.